-- Obvious damage to the eye itself.
+- Obvious damage to the eye itself

-- In foals, turned under eyelids that cause the eyelashes to rub against the eye.
+- In foals, turned under eyelids that cause the eyelashes to rub against the eye

-Types of Eye Infections in Horses
+Causes of Eye Infections

 Just like humans, horses are prone to conjunctivitis, caused by irritation or bacteria getting in the eye.
-It presents in horses in a similar way: redness, swelling and oozing pus.
+It presents in horses in a similar way: redness, swelling, and oozing pus.
 This infection requires treatment with an antibiotic, usually drops or an ointment applied to the eye.

-Recurring uvetis is another, much more serious eye infection in horses that can lead to blindness if left untreated.
+Recurring uveitis is another, much more serious eye infection in horses that can lead to blindness if left untreated.
 Also known as "moon blindness," this condition can be traced to two possible causes: infection with the Leptospirosis bacteria, or the Onchocerca cervicalis parasite.
 Most often in horses, Leptospirosis is the cause.